-The UPSC Prelims Exam or Civil Services Aptitude Test (CSAT) is the first and foremost exam intended to determine the reasoning and analytical ability of a candidate.
+The UPSC Prelims Exam is the first and foremost exam intended to determine the reasoning and analytical ability of a candidate.
 It consists of two objective type papers (multiple choice questions), each carrying 200 marks (total of 400 marks) with an allocated time of 2 hours each.
-This purpose of the exam is to screen the candidates for Main Examination and the marks obtained in it are not taken into consideration for the final merit.
+This purpose of the exam is to screen the candidates for Main Examination and the marks obtained in prelims are not counted in the final merit.

 Marks: 200 | Duration: Two hours | Counted for Mains Selection

 Marks: 200 | Duration: Two hours | NOT Counted for Mains Selection but 33% Marks Needed for Qualifying